-Who runs your PTA and who the funds raised belong to are hot topics at the moment for our membership team, so we spoke to Clare Jenner, our Membership Services Manager to answer some of these questions:
+Who runs your PTA and who the funds raised belong to are hot topics at the moment for our membership team, here are some of the questions that have come up:

 Does your PTA belong to the school?